 "China's demand for these resources potentially will also help resource rich countries like Mongolia and Nigeria, to upgrade their economic structure.
 We are able to reach a win-win solution not only for China, but also for resource rich countries and the rest of the world," he said.

 Mongolia's mining minister, F. Zorgit, says such investments have the potential to radically change his country's future.

-country is rich in copper, gold, uranium and coal - a fuel China needs.
+In August, Mongolia's parliament passed a law opening up the mining sector to foreigners.
+The country is rich in copper, gold, uranium and coal - a fuel China needs.